alessandroassirelli98/alessandroassirelli98.github.io/_projects/(9) Water flow forecasting algorithm copy.md

 - LSTM models exhibited strong capabilities in capturing temporal dynamics and performed well in predicting water volume.

+- Developed forecasting models that accurately predicts incoming water volume, contributing to an effcient management of the water treatment process.

 - Comparative analysis enabled identification of the most suitable algorithm for the company's needs.

-- Developed forecasting models that accurately predict incoming water volume, contributing to proactive management of the water treatment process.

-- Optimization of air pump cycles based on the forecasting results led to improved water treatment efficiency and reduced operational costs.

 - The project provided the company with valuable insights and tools and offered a collaboration to further develop the project.

-- The outcomes enhance overall performance, ensure optimal bacteria activation, and contribute to sustainable water treatment plant operations.

 <div class="flex-parent jc-center">
 {% include elements/button.html link="/technical_details/Industrial-AI-Challenge-2021-Final-report-NIRIS.pdf" text="Technical report" %}